musicmage4114/esi/docs/FleetsApi.md

 fleet_id = 789 # Integer | ID for a fleet

-invitation = SwaggerClient::PostFleetsFleetIdMembersInvitation.new # PostFleetsFleetIdMembersInvitation | Details of the invitation
+invitation = SwaggerClient::FleetInvitation.new # FleetInvitation | Details of the invitation

 opts = {
   datasource: "tranquility", # String | The server name you would like data from